Family Violence Prevention

-If you or someone you know is affected by family violence, you can call the 24-hour Family Violence Info Line toll-free at 310-1818 to get help anonymously in more than 170 languages.
-If you are in immediate danger please call 911.
+If you or someone you know is experiencing family violence, call the 24-hour Family Violence Info Line toll-free at 310-1818 to get help anonymously in more than 170 languages.
+If you are in immediate danger, call 911.

 What is the Leduc and District Family Violence Prevention Team?